paulamazoc/javascript-30/README.md

 * :newspaper: [HTMLCollection, NodeList and Array of Objects](https://hackernoon.com/htmlcollection-nodelist-and-array-of-objects-da42737181f9)

 ## Day 4.
 Array Cardio Day 1 :muscle:
-Talks about the fundamentals of Arrays in JavaScript and the methods to manipulate them.
+Talks about the fundamentals of Arrays in JavaScript and the methods to manipulate them (Some functional programming).

 ### Documentation
 * :newspaper: [How to use Map, Filter, & Reduce in JavaScript](https://code.tutsplus.com/tutorials/how-to-use-map-filter-reduce-in-javascript--cms-26209)